 FAP is the process of receiving transportation invoices, comparing those invoices against negotiated rate agreements, spot rates or the carrier tariff, and approving the invoiced charges based on client-specific audit requirements.
 Given the volume of shipments and number of providers a shipper works with, the ability to receive invoices electronically or in various formats is an important capability.
 Invoices and associated shipment references should be validated against previous loaded transactions to ensure duplicate invoices are not processed.
 Following a duplicate check, invoice charges should be compared to the customer rate agreement to validate that the base rates, discounts, accessorial surcharges and fuel are all billed accurately.
 Automating the receipt and audit touchpoints should be core to the service provided, a good solution will include systemic alerts when exceptions are introduced so that only a small percentage of invoices received are reviewed by an analyst.

-Another consideration for an audit solution is how claims are managed when errors are identified.
+Another consideration for a freight invoice audit solution is how claims are managed when errors are identified.
 Most freight audit providers will file claims directly with the carrier on behalf of a customer.
 Dependent on the provider, some will file the claim and make adjustments before approving the invoice while others will file claims post payment.
 That distinction is the difference between a pre-audit process and a post-audit process.
 It is also important to understand how the provider works with your carriers; a good solution will present adjustments to the carrier in advance of payment to reduce the number of balance due or corrected invoices.

 For a more advanced audit solution, shippers will often provide manifest or shipment data to match to the invoice received from the carrier.
 The match process can be used to validate planned shipments are billed in line with the services requested, supplement the reporting data in your FAP solution and also be a data point to enhance a shippers financial accrual process.
 The FAP solution should also normalize the invoiced charges across carriers, modes and services so that your data analytics solution allows for comparisons across a shippers’ network.
 This data normalization step streamlines KPI modeling and give end users visibility to carrier performance regardless of how an invoice is received.
 Accurate, automated data capture and normalization are the foundational elements required to streamline the visibility shippers desire from their FAP process.